Visiting Umbria in Italy

 The modern country of Italy is a fairly new thing, with the peninsula organized under one government only in 1870.
 From the time the Roman Empire fell apart starting in the late 300s until then, the peninsula of Italy was a collection of many Papal regions, colonies of other empires, and powerful city-states, including that of Perugia.

-In the 1400s, the city of Chiusi had many visitors who came to see that city's prized relic — what purported to be the Virgin Mary's engagement ring.
+In the 1400s, many visitors came to the city of Chiusi to see that city's prized relic — what purported to be the Virgin Mary's engagement ring.
 This was a jade disc about 6-7 cm in diameter and a little over 1 cm thick. (and before complaining about the discomfort of wearing such a thing as a ring, or the lack of jade trading routes between China and Palestine in the first century BC, remember that this was in Renaissance Italy and dubious relics were common)

 The leaders of Perugia decided that they should go to Chiusi in force and steal Mary's engagement ring so that Perugia could get all the benefits.
 Not just the income from pilgrimage tourism, but also the sacred bonus points for owning such a relic (and how that favor might be offset by their having stolen the ring through military force didn't seem to enter into the equation).
 So, they attacked Chiusi in 1473 and stole the ring.